cairis-platform/cairis/docs/personas.rst

 .. figure:: DRExample.jpg
    :alt: Generated document reference

 If we look in CAIRIS, we will see the corresponding document reference as indicated above.

+Please remember that CAIRIS is sensitive to reserved characters so, when naming factoids, these should avoided.
+Colons in factoid names or names of external documents is known to cause particular problems when generating persona models.

 Online affinity diagramming with Trello